anotherstarburst/principles-and-practices/practices/code-reviews.md

 1. assigning a reviewer to the PR on Github
 1. asking for a review on Slack

+## Dangerous changes

+For big or important changes try to get reviews from multiple reviewers, the more people who see and agree with your change then the easier it will be to support and release it.

 ## For code reviewers

 ### Dos